VIPGatechFall2017/ShimonHeroVIP/README.md

 Vertically Integrated Projects (VIP) at GT for students working on ShimonHero

 ## Data Collection
 We collected our data in the lab using an ultrasound sensor and video recording on a mac.
 We used our own forearms for data collection.
-For all of our sessions, we collected data on finger extensions which resulted in a movie recording of the ultrasound images and a ```data.txt``` file with the following format:
+For all of our sessions, we collected data on finger extension and flexion which resulted in a movie recording of the ultrasound images and a ```data.txt``` file with the following format:
 ```
-Thumb Extension, Pointer Extension, Middle Extension, Ring Extensions, Pinky Extension
+Thumb Flexion, Pointer Flexion, Middle Flexion, Ring Flexion, Pinky Flexion
 ```

-We only recorded data for one finger being extended at a time.
-So, for example, the data point for thumb extension would be ```99,0,0,0,0``` showing that the thumb was fully extended while other fingers were not.
-We also collected data on no fingers extended which would look like ```0,0,0,0,0```.
+We only recorded data for one finger being flexed at a time.
+So, for example, the data point for thumb flexion would be ```99,0,0,0,0``` showing that the thumb was fully flexed while other fingers were not.
+We also collected data on no fingers flexed which would look like ```0,0,0,0,0```.

 After each session, the movie recording and the ```data.txt``` file were saved while recording the data collector's name, the date and time, and the folder location for the session's data.